zhutaosheng/awesome-chemistry/aaa-personal-libraries/README.md

 ## Offline Science Software
 * [ACD/ChemSketch -Molecular modeling software](http://www.acdlabs.com/resources/freeware/chemsketch/) - a chemical drawing package that you can either download for free or purchase if you aim to use it for commercial purposes.
-* [Plotly - Python lib](https://plotly.com/) - Plotly，Dash apps go where traditional BI cannot.
-NLP, object detection, predictive analytics, and more.
-With 1M+ downloads/month, Dash is the new standard for AI & data science apps.

 * [Single Molecule Dataset (SMD)](https://smdata.github.io/) - A file format for publication and exchange of data from experiments in single-molecule biophysics.